The Laurel-Hardy Murder Case

 The Laurel-Hardy Murder Case is a Laurel and Hardy pre-Code comedy horror film released in 1930.
 It is one of a handful of three-reel comedies they made, running 28 minutes.
 It was directed by James Parrott, produced by Hal Roach and distributed by Metro-Goldwyn-Mayer.

 In the film, Stan learns of the death of a supposed relative.
 He heads to the Laurel mansion for the reading of his kinsman's will, in hopes of inheriting part of the man's estate.
 After arriving at the mansion, he learns that his kinsman was murdered and that the police are gathering all of the deceased's potential heirs.
 The assembled family members start mysteriously disappearing.
 Stan and his friend Ollie engage in conflict with the murderer, but then wake up from a shared nightmare.
+In the United States, the film entered the public domain on January 1, 2026.

 Plot

 Laurel and Hardy are seated at a dockside where Stan is fishing.
 A newspaper notice catches Ollie's attention; it says that one Ebenezer Laurel has died and left a large estate, and that parties interested in the estate should go to the Laurel mansion for the reading of the will.
 Despite Stan's uncertainty regarding his relation to Ebenezer, the duo resolves to attend the reading of the will at the Laurel mansion.

-Arriving amid a thunderstorm, they are greeted by a police detective who tells them Ebeneezer Laurel did not die a natural death, and that the duo, along with the other potential heirs who have gathered, will be held on suspicion of murder until the crime is solved.
+Arriving amid a thunderstorm, they are greeted by a police detective who tells them Ebenezer Laurel did not die a natural death, and that the duo, along with the other potential heirs who have gathered, will be held on suspicion of murder until the crime is solved.
 Assigned to spend the night in the very room where the body was found, Stan and Ollie experience a series of terrors: a pair of glowing eyes (a cat), ghosts (bedsheet-draped furniture), and a bat.
-Worse, screams are heard throughout the night as, one after another, the assembled relatives mysteriously disappear in each case after being summoned by the enigmatic butler into the study to answer a telephone call.
+Worse, screams are heard throughout the night as, one after another, the assembled relatives mysteriously disappear – in each case after being summoned by the enigmatic butler into the study to answer a telephone call.

 As Stan and Ollie grapple with the events unfolding around them, they too are approached by the butler, who tells them they are wanted on the phone.
 In the study, Ollie nearly falls victim to the same concealed trapdoor that has claimed the ill-fated relatives.
 In a climactic confrontation, Stan and Ollie are attacked by the murderer, who is disguised in female attire and brandishes a knife.
 A fight ensues, but the scene dissolves as Stan and Ollie abruptly awaken from their nightmare to find themselves scuffling with each other at the dockside and tumbling into the water.